Null-the-zero/Asphalt-8-old-versions/README.md

 2. If you open the application and it needs to download files then let it download it.
 If it's already downloaded, or finished downloading turn of wifi because it asks to update.

+3. I cannot grant the original versions due to the installation errors.
+Most of the versions shown here are mods (hacks).